lareza-farhan-wanaghi/creating-linux-users-and-running-a-go-http-server-on-an-eC2-instance/readme.md

 # Creating Linux Users & Running an HTTP Server on an EC2 Instance

 ## Problem Statement
+- Create a VM and establish an SSH connection to the VM created.
 - Create 200 users with usernames in the format of user1-200.
 Each user is assigned a UID ranging from 1500 to 1699, and their passwords are generated following the pattern uid+username, for instance (1500+user1).

 - Establish a request bin at [https://webhook.site](https://webhook.site).
 Every user created will be directed to the URL of the request bin you configured (HTTP).
 HTTP request details: